-In year three, you will take your final core modules, as well as optional law modules and/or modules from outside the school.
+In year three, you will take your final core modules covering the European Union, and trusts, as well as optional law modules and/or modules from outside the school.

 If selected to transfer to one of our four-year degrees, you will spend your third year at a partner law school in another country.
 After this, you will return to Nottingham to complete your fourth and final year of study.